ayush9304/Flight/README.md

 2. Users can book both one-way as well as round-trip tickets.
 3. Webpages are mobile responsive.
 4. Users can cancel their booked tickets.
-5. Users can view their previously booked tickets (Both confirmed and cancelled tickets)
+5. Users can view their previously booked tickets (Both confirmed and cancelled tickets).
 6. Tickets are downloadable as pdf document.

 ### Files & Directories